-Service Name: Assistive Technology Services
+Service Type: Other Service Service Name: Assistive Technology Services

-Category 1:

-Agency

-Provider Type:

-AT Professional Agency; Licensed Clinical Therapy Agency; AT Supplier

-Provider Qualifications

-License (specify):
+Individual Provider Type: Licensed Therapists; AT Professionals Provider Qualifications License (specify):

-Certificate (specify):

-Other Standard (specify):

-RSA approved vendor; Approved waiver provider agency for OT, PT, SHL services.

-Any approved HCBS IDD PERS vendor as of 11/2017 is automatically qualified as an assistive technology vendor.
+Certificate (specify): RESNA certified AT professionals Other Standard (specify): Approved waiver provider of OT, PT, SHL services Any approved HCBS IDD PERS vendor as of 11/2017 is automatically qualified as an assistive technology vendor.
+Verification of Provider Qualifications Entity Responsible for Verification: DDS Frequency of Verification: Initially and then annual thereafter

-A provider who is enrolled as a Residential Habilitation, Supported Living, Supported Living w/transportation, Host Home, or In-Home supports provider through DDS/DHCF under the HCBS

-waiver with a current Medicaid provider agreement is automatically qualified as an Assistive Technology provider for people who receive services from that provider.

-Verification of Provider Qualifications

-Entity Responsible for Verification:

-DDS

-Frequency of Verification:

-Initially and annually thereafter

-Appendix C: Participant Services

-C-1/C-3: Service Specification

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Service Type:

-Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
 Service Title:

 Behavioral Supports

-HCBS Taxonomy:

-Sub-Category 1:
+Category 1: ---------- ----

 10 Other Mental Health and Behavioral Services 10040 behavior support

-Category 2: Sub-Category 2:

 10 Other Mental Health and Behavioral Services 10030 crisis intervention

-Category 3: Sub-Category 3:

-10 Other Mental Health and Behavioral Services 10090 other mental health and behavioral services
+10 Other Mental Health and Behavioral Services 10090 other mental health and behavioral service

-Category 4: Sub-Category 4:

-I П
+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one :

+- Service is included in approved waiver.
+There is no change in service specifications. - Service is included in approved waiver.
+The service specifications have been modified. - Service is not included in the approved waiver.